Osmerion/Quitte/README.md

 Specialized, observable properties and observable collections for the JVM.

 Quitte was originally designed as a replacement for JavaFX's properties for [Osmerion](https://github.com/Osmerion/Osmerion).
 This library does not provide any advanced functionality on its own.
-However, it can be useful when observable values, properties, or collections are required.
+However, it can be useful anywhere when observable values, properties, or collections are required.